 In any stressful situation, we can help!
 Here’s how to help a dog with anxiety and stress:

-Our licensed herbal medicine Scullcap & Valerian Tablets and herbal supplement Valerian Compound are the ideal way to manage your dog’s anxiety and noise phobias.
+Our herbal supplements Scullcap & Valerian Tablets and Valerian Compound are the ideal way to manage your dog’s anxiety and noise phobias.
 These are formulated by experts to reduce anxiety without sedation by lessening activity in the nervous system rather than relaxing muscles.
 This results in dogs being less concerned about noises or situations that would normally cause fear.

 “With the support of natural supplements, a behaviour modification programme can positively help to change our dog’s emotional response to scary stimulus.
 Punishment should never be used when working with a fearful dog as it can inhibit learning, affect your bond, and increase fear-related or aggressive behaviours.”
 Caroline Wilkinson, Certified Animal Behaviourist (Barket Place)